fauxtix/DaisyPets/MauiPetsApp/NEW_FEATURES_EN_2025-10_Version2.md

 ---

-*For more details on each feature, see the technical documentation or explore the app interface.*
+*For more details on each feature, explore the app interface.*